 Necessary to everyday function – to get out of bed, brushing your teeth, going to work, talking to friends – is how we process.
 Every social interaction, every bad fight, every pleasurable experience, they’re all a part of the tapestry of our personalities.
 Athletes use habit to train themselves to push further and further, students are training in their chosen field, and you are training your brain.

 The brain is like a muscle: it can be trained and exercised, and through this process, grow stronger at certain tasks.
 The inverse is also true: when skills, thoughts, mental exercises are not used frequently, the brain’s ability to process them begins to “atrophy.”
 It is important to understand yourself, no matter what stage of life and mental health you are at.
 Whether you have been diagnosed with or are experiencing mental illness symptoms or have short-term worries or improvements you’d like to make, you can’t expect to have all the answers.
 Your every choice is a change you input into that art piece, a collaboration with yourself.
 How you currently are, how you behave tomorrow and the next day, that is the person you continue to become more of.

 It is hard, however, to match with the right therapist.
-MyTherapist is a database for psychotherapists to perform their counseling and therapy services online.
+MyTherapist is for psychotherapists to perform their counseling and therapy services online.
 It is also a matching service for patients to match up with the right online counselor or therapist.
 Using the form on the pre-match page, you will answer a 15-20-minute questionnaire that will form a baseline of who you are and what you are dealing with.
 It is not meant to be a diagnostic tool, but it will be used to match you with a therapist whose skill set and experiences are copacetic with your needs.
 It is important to seek help when you need it, even if you don’t think anything is wrong with you – try it today!